ClaireLevy/PrEP_Study_Analysis/PrEP_Study_Microarray_Analysis.md

 The Duodenal samples were the only ones with any differentially expressed probes.
 There were 70 downregulated probes and 11 upregulated probes.

-Changes in the Duodenum pre vs post-prEP: logFC cutoff = 0.5, p-value cut-off = 0.05
+Changes in the Duodenum pre vs post-PreP: logFC cutoff = 0.5, p-value cut-off = 0.05
 ------------------------------------------------------------------------------------

 <table>